-This class focuses on computer systems research, including operating systems, database systems, internet infrastructure systems and sensor networks systems.
-The goal of the course is to cover a broad array of research topics in computer systems and to engage you in top-flight systems research.
+Computer systems research, including operating systems, database systems, internet infrastructure systems and sensor networks systems.
+The goal of the course is to cover a broad array of research topics in computer systems, and to engage you in top-flight systems research.
 The first part is devoted to basic thematic issues and underlying techniques in computer systems, while the second part goes deeper into topics related to scalable, parallel and distributed systems.
-The class is based on a discussion of important research papers and a research project.
+The class is based on a discussion of important research papers, and a research project.